Subscribe to our news letter

 API Integration and POS Connectivity

 Modern retail media platforms must integrate with a retailer's existing commerce stack: product catalog, order management, POS systems, and customer data platforms.
-API integration capabilities determine how quickly a platform can be deployed and how deeply it can leverage a retailer's existing data assets.
+API integration capabilities determine how quickly a platform can be deployed and how deeply it can use a retailer's existing data assets.
 Osmosphere offers three integration paths: an API Hub for two-week deployment, a turnkey solution for four-week go-live, and a custom hybrid for complex multi-source environments.

 For a detailed exploration of Osmosphere's platform pillars, see our comprehensive product guide, which covers the Adscape, ControlHub, and StratEdge layers in depth.